Debt Collection

 Business debt collection

 When a business owes you money — whether for unpaid invoices, outstanding accounts receivable, or breach of a commercial agreement — the collection process focuses on the business entity and its assets.
 If the business is incorporated, recovery is typically limited to corporate assets unless a personal guarantee was signed or the corporate veil can be pierced.
+When a debtor contests the claim, recovering the debt may require commercial litigation proceedings in the Ontario courts.
 Jonathan handles business disputes and commercial debt recovery throughout Toronto.

 Personal debt collection